richsalz/draft-ietf-uta-rfc6125bis/draft-ietf-uta-rfc6125bis.md

 identities are also constrained, such as requiring a uniformResourceIndicator name constraint for URI-IDs.

+## Certificate Trust

+This document assumes that, if a client trusts a given CA, it trusts all certificates issued by that CA.  The certificate checking process does not include additional checks for bad behavior by the hosts identified with such certificates, for instance rogue servers or buggy applications.
+Any additional checks (e.g., checking the server name against trusted block lists) are the responsibility of the application protocol or the client itself.

 # IANA Considerations

 This document has no actions for IANA.